danielvicentini/socialdistance/README.md

 * In the directory of the project, execute: sudo SocialDistance.sh to start all the modules.

+### Using for the first time

+Whenever Meraki network starts to send login / logout information, the project will receive this information and will be storing at the Data Base.

+It is necessary to define at least 1 room and maximum quantity of people in that room.
+This information will be needed for the reporting functions of the Project and also to generate alerts to admins and users.
+Use the "config rooms" command with the Social Bot.

+It is necessary to activate at least 1 camera for Facial Mask Detection to start analyzing it and recording.
+Use the "start camera" for that.

 ## How the Project Works

 The SocialDistance project consists of 4 independent modules that shares information with each other via an API Rest-based model.
 Each folder of this project has more detail of each piece of code for each module.

 ### Modules Documentation

 ### Social Bot